Bachelor of Science in Allied Health Leadership

 1 - Stefl, M. E. (2008).
 Common competencies for all healthcare managers: the Healthcare Leadership Alliance model.
 Journal of Healthcare Management,53 (6).

 Lindenwood University prides itself on providing students with values-centered programs leading to the development of the whole person – an educated, responsible citizen of a global community.
-The nursing and allied health faculty works collaboratively with the Center for Distance Learning and plays a key role in enhancing the education process with various forms of technology.
+The nursing faculty works collaboratively with the Center for Distance Learning and plays a key role in enhancing the education process with various forms of technology.
 Distance technology provides a stable place for students to receive information, view captured lectures, take tests and quizzes, submit assignments, and conduct high-level intellectual discussions as an integral part of the learning process.
 Lindenwood University uses Blackboard for our online learning platform.